Verified AI summary ◀▼

 Step 4: Specify the identity provider to be used for agent authentication

-In this step, you'll add an identity provider which will be used to authenticate your agents.
+In this step, you'll add an identity provider to authenticate your agents.

 To specify the identity provider

-- On the sign on tab for your Okta app, find the identity provider metadata hyperlink.
-Right-click the hyperlink, and copy the URL.
+- On the sign on tab for your Okta app, find the identity provider metadata hyperlink, then right-click the hyperlink and copy it.

-- Select the Sign-in experience tab, and then click Add identity provider
+- Click the Sign-in experience tab, then click Add identity

 - On the resulting page, select SAML.

-- Provider name: Enter a name for the identity provider.
-We recommended not using any spaces in the name.
+- Provider name: Enter a name for the identity provider without using any spaces in the name.

 - Under Map attributes between your SAML provider and your user pool, set the